Visit our main Graduate College webpage for more information concerning COVID19: https://grad.arizona.edu/

 The Graduate College is committed to recruiting and retaining a talented, diverse student body.
 Since 1995, we have increased access to and success in graduate school by offering assistance to talented undergraduates who have participated in graduate school preparation programs on our campus.
 In fall 2017, UA hosted over 1700 graduate students.
 More than twenty-one percent (21.5%) are from underrepresented groups, including Latinx, Native Americans, and African Americans.
 Our goal is to be proactive and provide effective support to help meet the specific needs of all graduate students.

 Let us help support your graduate school aspirations.
-Do not hesitate to contact the UA Graduate College if we may be of assistance.
-Best wishes and welcome to The University of Arizona.
+Do not hesitate to contact the UA Graduate College if we may be of assistance in any way.